mohammedp010/us-pw/README.md

 ---

-## 🤖 GenAI Usage

-This documentation and project scaffolding were assisted by **ChatGPT** to accelerate delivery, especially for:

-- Docker configuration
-- Architectural articulation
-- README creation

----

 ## 📝 License & Attribution

 This project was developed as part of a confidentialAIQ Architect assignment.
 Use and share responsibly.